House on Haunted Hill (1999 film): Plot

 Blackburn and Evelyn are revealed to be lovers who faked Evelyn's death, plotting to frame Price and hoping one of the guests will kill him in self-defense.
-Fearing the guests are not yet motivated to turn on Price, Evelyn kills Blackburn, then releases a delirious Price from the Saturation Chamber.
-Sara, Eddie, and Pritchett discover that Evelyn's body is missing and return to the chamber, where they find Blackburn's decapitated corpse.
-Sara finds Price, covered in blood, and shoots him.
-Eddie and Pritchett arrive and bring Sara upstairs, after which Evelyn approaches Price to gloat.
-Price, protected by a bulletproof vest and posing as dead, attacks Evelyn, telling her that he had long known about her and Blackburn's affair, having bugged their house with cameras.
+Fearing the guests are not yet motivated to turn on Price, Evelyn kills Blackburn, then frees a delirious Price.
+Sara, Eddie, and Pritchett discover Evelyn's body is missing and return to the chamber, where they find Blackburn's decapitated corpse.
+After Sara shoots Price in the basement, Evelyn comes to gloat over his body, but Price, protected by a bulletproof vest and posing as dead, attacks her.
 As they scuffle, Evelyn is thrown through a decaying door, unleashing an evil, amorphous entity composed of the spirits of the house.

 The shape-shifting entity consumes Evelyn, killing her and adding her spirit to its mass.
 Price then discovers Melissa's dismembered body.
 The entity pursues Price up the staircase before engulfing Pritchett.
 Price has a sudden realization that the attic might house the mechanisms used to operate the lockdown system and flees there, followed by Sara and Eddie.
 Price opens an iron window guard in the attic, then sacrifices himself to give the others time to flee.
 Sara narrowly escapes, but the entity traps Eddie inside.

-As the entity menaces Eddie, he reveals he was adopted and, like Sara, not a descendent of the original staff.
+As the entity menaces Eddie, he reveals he was adopted and, like Sara, not a descendent of the hospital staff.
 Pritchett's ghost opens the window guard, allowing Eddie to escape.
-Seated on the ledge, Eddie and Sarah find an envelope containing all five checks, made out to cash and signed by Price.
-They are relieved to have escaped and won the money but are stuck on the roof of the house, unsure of how to get down.
+Seated on the ledge, Eddie and Sara find an envelope containing all five checks, made out to cash and signed by Price.
+The two laugh hysterically before wondering how to get down from the ledge.

 In a black-and-white post-credits scene, the spirits of the 1931 patients are seen torturing the Prices, presumably doomed to eternal damnation in the afterlife.